 Why does it matter, in relation to your gift giving, that modern consoles all have over-the-network updates?
 It matters because these updates are large, fairly frequent, and even on a good day can take a bit of time to download and apply.
-A good day, in terms of console updating, would be a random weekday in the middle of the year when network traffic is at a low point.
+A good day for console updating would be a random weekday in the middle of the year when network traffic is at a low point.

 A bad day for updates?
 Christmas Day, when millions of people around the globe open up their Christmas presents, plug them in, and slam the game maker’s networks with requests for updates.
 What might have been anywhere from 30 minutes to a few hours worth of updating on a regular day might not even happen at all on Christmas Day because of the increased traffic.
 Compounding the problem is the fact that many game consoles are very insistent on applying updates and once the process is started you’re stuck waiting it out.

 To further compound the problem, in years past we’ve seen DDoS (Distributed Denial of Service) attacks launched against game networks right around the holiday.
 In 2014, for example, a large DDoS attack against both the PlayStation Network and Xbox Live brought both networks to their knees and made everything from updating your console to even playing online nearly impossible for players around the world.

 All these things (the necessity of console updating, the large download size of updates for both consoles and games, the Christmas Day server overloads, coupled with the possibility of another DDoS attack on the game networks) paint a pretty clear picture.
 If you want your kids to be able to sit down and spend a lazy Christmas Day afternoon playing video games then you’re going to need to update the game console ahead of time with any updates, download any games (and/or the game updates), and have the console ready to rock the minute it comes out of the box.

 With that in mind let’s take a look at how you can best accomplish the task.